Figurative Facts and Flesh-

 Manet’s two iconic figure paintings come to mind as prime examples of paintings of the nude from this group of painters.
 I am referring to his “Luncheon on the Grass” and the equally powerful “Olympia.”
-The first canvas, has become noted for its reinterpretation of a Raphael work, but based on an etching by the renaissance printmaker, Marcantonio Raimondi.
+The first canvas, has become noted for its reinterpretation of a Raphael work, but based on an etching by the renaissance printmaker, Marcantonio Raimondi who was copying the work a lost work by Raphael.
 We artists appreciate this appropriation for how artists can use the heavy lifting of a previous artist, that is to say, the conceiving of poses in this case, and alter them and changing the context and even changing the genders to be put into a new work.
 Such was the case with Manet, who used Raphael's work for his central figures seated on the grass.
 The Luncheon and the Olympia both flaunted convention and assumptions in a major way that is hard to relate to in our world.
 They both seem completely staid and non-confrontational to viewers today.
 We also think of Sargent’s “Madame X” as another bygone controversy that leaves us scratching our heads wondering what all the fuss was about.

 The author’s insights are valuable and thoroughly researched.
 The rewards of reading this historical account with all the sexual associations, assumptions and mindsets of that age keeps us readers engaged.
 Perhaps the most insightful chapters are the last three with an analysis of Cezzane and Renoir and how the two are contrasted as polar opposites.
 The author’s titles speak to this on their own; “Renoir’s Fantasy of the Feminine” followed by “Paul Cezanne’s The Eternal Feminine and the Erotics of Vison” and finally Cezanne’s Late Bathers and Sexual Difference.”